stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Test 1/Week 06 - Mental Models and Representations.md

 These errors, like most, are more correctly called _design-induced errors_.

 Examples:
-Discard Changes,
+- Discard Changes.
-CAPS_LOCK,
+- CAPS_LOCK.
-Scrolling Frenzy,
+- Scrolling Frenzy.
-Focus Uncertainity.
+- Focus Uncertainity.

 ## Chapter 5: Human Error?
 No, Bad Design